Mihryam/Patient-Mortality-Prediction/README.md

 # Patient-Mortality-Prediction
 A deep neural network model designed to provide an analytic framework that medical professionals can use to predict patient mortality at any time of interest.
-Such a solution provides essential feedback to clinicians when trying to assess the impact of treatment decisions, or raise early warning signs to flag at-risk patients in a busy hospital care setting.
+This solution provides essential feedback to clinicians when trying to assess the impact of treatment decisions, or raise early warning signs to flag at-risk patients in a busy hospital care setting.

 The data used was provided by PICU at Children's Hospital Los Angeles (CHLA).